-Bird dog lovers and families alike appreciate the “softness” of the Brittany’s face and its high-set ears, as well as as high energy level and eagerness to please.
+The Brittany is a medium-sized sporting breed developed in France with a dense white and orange coat.
+Bred as a stylish bird-hunting dog the Brittany is an agile gundog enjoyed on both sides of the Atlantic.
+Bird dog lovers and families alike appreciate the “softness” of the Brittany’s face and its high-set ears, as well as its high energy level and eagerness to please.

-- Group: Sporting Group
+- GROUP: Sporting

-- Height 17.5 to 20.5 inches
+- HEIGHT: 17.5 to 20.5 inches

-- Coat: Dense, flat, or wavy
+- COAT: Dense, flat, or wavy

-- Life Expectancy: 12 to 14 years
+- LIFE SPAN: 12 to 14 years

 Characteristics of the Brittany Dog